cptakzero/watchtcm/README.md

-# Alternative TCM Search Engine
+# Alternative TCM Frontend

 ## What is this?

-This is a web application that provides an alternative search engine for movies on TCM (Turner Classic Movies).
+This is a web application that provides an alternative, searchable frontend for movies on [TCM](https://www.tcm.com) (Turner Classic Movies).

 ## How do I use it?